frephs/IS24-AM21/documentation_wip/network_protocol.md

 ## Advanced Features
 ### Chat
-This comunication happens when a player (`Client`) wants to write a message in the chat.
-When a `PostMessage` is sent, the server replies that the message has been received and posted.
+This exchange happens when a player (`Client`) wants to write a message in the chat.
+After `PostMessage` is sent, the server replies that the message has been received and posted.
 After that, the server sends a notification to all the recipients of the message informing them that there is a new message in the chat.

 ```mermaid
 sequenceDiagram